-Provide instituti 2014-2015 academic year costs on. of attendance for the followin g categories that are applicable e to your
+ide 2018-2019 academic year costs oution. f attendance for the following g categories that are applicab le to your

-an a eck here if your institution's 2014-2 approximate date (i.e., month/day) ilable:
+а Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:

-List acad hou Jund Roc incl dergraduate full-time tuition, recapitate the typical tuition, required fees, and demic year (30 semester hours or a recost by number of credits).
-A fuller, usually equated to two semester or and board is defined as double ude only charges that all full-time vity fees.)
-Do not include optional and room and board for a full-ti 45 quarter hours for institutions 1 academic year refers to the pe s, two trimesters, three quarters occupancy and 19 meals per we students must pay that are not i that derive annual tuition by muriod of time generally extending, or the period covered by a four eek or the maximum meal plan.
-Included in tuition (e.g., registrat ltiplying credit from September to -one-four plan.
+I a h J I i Undergraduate full-time tuition, requise the typical tuition, required fees, a cademic year (30 semester hours or 4 nour cost by number of credits).
+A full une; usually equated to two semesters com and board is defined as double onclude only charges that all full-time activity fees.)
+Do not include optional nd room and board for a full-ti 5 quarter hours for institutions academic year refers to the per 5, two trimesters, three quarters occupancy and 19 meals per we students must pay that are not i that derive annual tuition by meriod of time generally extending, or the period covered by a fouck or the maximum meal plander of the maximum meal plander or the maximum ultiplying credit g from September to ır-one-four plan.
 Required fees

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGRADUATES 7

 PRIVATE INSTITUTION

-Tuition: \$45,700 \$45,700
+Tuition: \$52,400 \$52,400

 PUBLIC INSTITUTION Tuition: In-district:

-- In-state (out-of-district):
+In-state (out-of-district):

+Out-of-state:

-Out-of-state: NONRESIDENT ALIEN: Tuition:
+NONRESIDENT ALIEN: Tuition:

-REQUIRED FEES: \$767 \$767
+REQUIRED FEES: \$999 \$999

-ROOM AND BOARD:
+ROOM AND BOARD: -

-(on-campus) \$14,377 \$14,377
+(on-campus) \$16,440 \$16,440

 ROOM ONLY:

-- (on-campus) \$9,711 \$9,711 -
+(on-campus) \$11,310 \$11,310

+BOARD ONLY: 4

-BOARD ONLY: (on-campus meal plan) \$4,666 \$4,666
+(on-campus meal plan) \$5,130 \$5,130

-Comprehensive tuition and room arees): nd board fee (if your college car nnot provide separate tuition and room and board
+Comprehensive tuition and room an fees): d board fee (if your college can not provide separate tuition an d room and board

-C Other:
+Other:

 G2.
-Nui mber of credits per term a stude nt can take for the stated full- time tuition 12 minimu ım 21 maximum
+N Number of credits per term a studer at can take for the stated full- time tuition 12 minin num 21 maximum

 G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior , senior)?
+I Oo tuition and fees vary by year of s tudy (e.g., sophomore, junior , senior)?
 X No

 G4.
-Do tuition and fees vary by undergi raduate instructional program Yes X No
+I Oo tuition and fees vary by undergr aduate instructional program ?
+X No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes s, what percentage of full-time unde rgraduates pay more than th e tuition and fees reported in G1?